Idaho suspect in student murders thoroughly cleaned vehicle, also seen wearing surgical gloves multiple times outside family home, source says

 Here's how investigators narrowed the search to Kohberger:

-- DNA: Trash recovered from Kohberger's family home revealed that the "DNA profile obtained from the trash" matched a tan leather knife sheath found "laying on the bed" of one of the victims, according to a probable cause affidavit released Thursday.
-The DNA recovered from the trash "identified a male as not being excluded as the biological father" of the suspect whose DNA was found on the sheath.
-"At least 99.9998% of the male population would be expected to be excluded from the possibility of being the suspect's biological father," the affidavit said.
+- DNA: Trash recovered from Kohberger's family home revealed that the "DNA profile obtained from the trash" was linked to DNA on a tan leather knife sheath found "laying on the bed" of one of the victims, according to a probable cause affidavit released Thursday.
+The DNA recovered from the trash is believed to be that of the biological father of the person whose DNA was found on the sheath, according to the affidavit.

 - Phone records: Authorities found the suspect's phone was near the victims' Moscow, Idaho, home at least a dozen times between June 2022 to the present day, according to the affidavit.
 The records also reveal Kohberger's phone was near the crime scene hours after the murders that morning between 9:12 a.m. and 9:21 a.m, the document says.
 The killings were not reported to authorities until just before noon.